mikmik19/mikmik19.github.com/_posts/2017-12-08-getting-into-tableau.md

 layout: post
 title:  "Getting Into: Tableau"
 date:   2017-12-09 10:15:00 +0200
-categories: getting-into
-text-snippet: Links that I have found useful or informative for getting started with Tableau.
-logo: 🎓
 ---
 Recently I had to learn Tableau at work.
 This is a list of links that I found particularly interesting during the learning process.